Reflective Writing for Life Enrichment: An Introduction to the Progoff Intensive Journal® Method

 Similar to Jung, this model sees the Self as different from the parts.
 When differentiated from the parts it can become the natural leader of the system due to its ability to become compassionate and non-judgmental towards all parts.
 Because the Self is the natural leader of the system, the goal of this model is to help the person differentiate the Self from the parts and regain its leadership status, while parts provide assistance and guidance.

 In this workshop there will be an explanation of how this approach to dreamwork was developed with time allotted for questions and discussion.
 After the presentation, Dr. Garman will work with a dream brought in by a participant which will exemplify this model.
+If you would be willing to volunteer to work on your dream, please let us know after registration by emailing us at jung@cgjungcenter.org.

 *Participants should bring a dream in written format to the workshop.